Introduction to invasive aliens

 Mouse over links for pictures; click for detail page.

 These are plants introduced from abroad that pose a threat to native wildlife.
-The worst of these is japanese knotweed, very difficult to kill and quick to spread, and capable of growing just about anywhere.|Himalayan balsam is an attractive riverside plant but that eventually crowds out everything else, forming dense stands that can stretch for miles.
+All of them used to be available for sale but have now been banned.
+The worst of all is japanese knotweed, very difficult to kill and quick to spread, and capable of growing just about anywhere.

+Himalayan balsam is an attractive riverside plant but eventually crowds out everything else, forming dense stands that can stretch for miles.
 Floating pennywort does a similar job in the river, forming dense mats that exclude light and kill off most aquatic life.

-New Zealand pygmyweed and parrot's feather are equally invasive and almost as damaging.
-All these plants used to be available for sale but have now been banned.
+New Zealand pygmyweed and parrot's feather are aquatic plants that are equally invasive and almost as damaging.

 © Tony Gunton